-If the bride is a resident of New Jersey, the marriage license must be obtained from the Registrar of Vital Statistics in the municipality where she lives.
+If one person is a resident of New Jersey, the marriage license must be obtained from the Registrar of Vital Statistics in the municipality where he/she lives.

-If both bride and groom are nonresidents of New Jersey, the license must be obtained from the Registrar of the municipality where the marriage is to be be performed and is only good for use in that municipality.
+If both persons to be married are nonresidents of New Jersey, the license must be obtained from the Registrar of the municipality where the marriage is to be be performed and is only good for use in that municipality.

 A license may never be used outside of New Jersey and a license issued in another state may never be used in New Jersey.